-Remotely login into SSH and SFTP is quite easy from any operating system.
-Whether it’s a Windows PC or macOS, the internet developer community has a solution for everything.
+Remotely login into SSH and SFTP is relatively easy from any operating system, whether a Windows PC or macOS; the internet developer community has a solution for everything.

 Thankfully, macOS has an in-built Terminal app that allows login SSH telnet remotely.
 While for Windows OS, we can use an open-source program – PuTTY.